Blueprint-Boulder/f21s22-impact-on-education/README.md

 ## Before you run it

 This will not run properly without settings.py and db.sqlite3, both of which are absent from GitHub due to security issues.
-Check the pins in #f21-s22-ioe in Slack for the files. **WHEN YOU PUSH YOUR CHANGES, KEEP THESE FILES ABSENT.**
+Check #f21-s22-ioe-missing-files in Slack for the files. **WHEN YOU PUSH YOUR CHANGES, KEEP THESE FILES ABSENT.**
 ## TODOs
 ### There are several TODOs throughout the document, marked as low, medium, or high priority.